Laurafdez/VAE-MODEL/README.md

      ```
       >__Note__ It is important that you change the path where you are going to save of the new audio.

 2. The next step is to extract the segments of our audios that have the highest likelihood of being an animal sound.
-By doing this, when we introduce all our audios to our VAE, they will have the segments with the least noise possible.
+By doing this, we seek to reduce the noise in our VAE when we introduce all our segmented audios.
 Additionally, we want to extract the image of the video, so in this script, we take the image of the frame with the highest probability of being an animal.
 To do this, you should run:

      ```console
      python animal_sound_detector.py